Skyline-College-Computer-Science-Club/stem-center-heatmap/README.md

 To run the app to display the heatmap with a simple UI,
 1. 'cd' into streamlit/ folder
-2. Run 'streamlit run app.py' in terminal
+2. Run 'streamlit run app.py' in terminal (if error ver 3.0 or newer pr jinja2; 'pip install Jinja2==3.0.3')
 3. Paste given link into web browser

 <h2>Why do we need that?</h2>